Close

 She chose CIMA because she appreciated the emphasis on combining technical accounting skills with strategic business expertise.

-The CGMA FLP: A flexible and immersive pathway to the CGMA designation
+The CGMA FLP: A flexible and immersive pathway to the CGMA qualification

-The CGMA Finance Leadership Program (CGMA FLP) offers an online pathway to achieving the CGMA designation.
+The CGMA Finance Leadership Program (CGMA FLP) offers an online pathway to achieving the CGMA qualification.
 With on-demand learning, you study at your own pace and schedule.

 ‘Going back to studying after so long was tough’, Shirley said.
 However, the CGMA Finance Leadership Program allowed her the flexibility to achieve her goals.
 Tracking her progress was a great motivator to keep up with her studies.